PTKay/linux-vm-apps-on-windows/README.md

 For convinience sake, it's probably a good idea to add this line to the `~/.bashrc` file

 ## How to check IP address of the VM
-- 1: Execute the `ip addr` command
+- 1: Execute the `ip addr` command in the VM's terminal
 - 2: IP should be located in the `virbr0` entry, like so:

 ![](ip.png)